RLOpenCatalyst/catdocs/Catalyst/source/gettingimplemented.rst

-.. _Install Apache on imported node and use service to stop-Apache:
+.. _Install Apache on imported node and use service to stop, start and restart-Apache:

-Scenario 2 : Install Apache on imported node and use service to stop, start and re-start Apache
+Scenario 2 : Install Apache on imported node and use service to stop, start and restart Apache
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. Create a Service command